The drum module is a central part of any electronic drum set.

 You will see six buttons on the front of TD-17.
 These buttons allow you to access the menu and some of the most common features of this module.

-It also comes with a large, user-friendly wheel that allows you to scroll through the options.
+It also comes with a large, user-friendly wheel that allows you to scroll through the options and drum trigger module inputs.

 The big LCD clearly shows the selected function.
 It is thus easy to select sounds and kits with the Ronald T-17 module.